 You likely worry your dog will choke on bones or that his raw dog food won’t be balanced.
 And those are very valid concerns!

 Change is scary and I know you love your dog a lot.
-Otherwise, you’d just be tossing some cheap grocery store food in a bowl instead of reading this.
+Otherwise, you’d just be tossing some cheap grocery store food in a bowl instead of reading this and searching for the best food.

 So if you’re thinking of switching to raw, then I applaud you!
 And I admire that you’re doing your research first and not just jumping in …

-An unbalanced raw dog food diet done wrong can harm your dog.
+An unbalanced raw pet food diet done wrong can harm your dog.

 But don’t worry about that … if you follow these rules, you won’t go wrong.
 I’m going to try to give you a scientific raw diet that’s easy to follow and understand.